RahulBhalley/FacePoke-GPU-CPU/README.md

 ### Before you install

-FacePoke has only been tested in a Linux environment, using `Python 3.10` and `CUDA 12.4` (so a NVIDIA GPU).
-However, the application now supports both GPU and CPU environments, with GPU being used by default when available.
+FacePoke has been tested in a Linux environment, using `Python 3.10` and `CUDA 12.4` (NVIDIA GPU).
+The application supports both GPU and CPU environments, with GPU being used by default when available.

-Contributions are welcome to help supporting other platforms!

 ### Local Setup